Whether it's a hurricane, wildfire, earthquake, tornado or ice storm, most of us are at risk of being caught in some kind of natural disaster.

 “I've had my roof replaced twice because of hail damage.
 And roofs depreciate as time goes on, so the insurance policy may not cover as much now as it did several years ago.
 It's important to talk to your agent and understand what coverage you have and how it works," he said.

 When a disaster hits and evacuation is necessary, you could be out of your home — or from your job or business — for a long period of time.
 That's why financial advisors recommend maintaining an emergency fund of at least three to six months' worth of living expenses.

 “If you can maintain up to a year of expenses, that's even better.
-It will take some time for any insurance payments to come through," Russell said.
+It will take some time for any insurance payments to come through," Deutz said.
 “These funds should be kept in a savings, money market or similar account where there is no risk of volatility reducing the total you have saved."